 Trust me.
 Those kind of regrets are “kicked in the gut” painful.
 They hurt down to your soul.
 They can suck the life right out of you.

 Of all the pain I’ve experienced throughout my life, I can’t think of one single thing more painful.

 Many adults have lost the ability to dream.
 They give up after experiencing the normal disappointments and setbacks of life.
 It seems less painful to give up on your dreams and expect nothing than to hope for something and be disappointed.

-But most kids haven’t had the ability to dream beaten out of them yet.
-(Unless they were raised by parents with a “poverty mindset.”
+But most young people haven’t had the ability to dream beaten out of them yet.
+Unless they were raised by parents with a “poverty mindset.”
 That usually poisons the kids.
 And the gummint funded youth indoctrination camp (aka “public school”) will DEFINITELY destroy them eventually.
 That’s the stated goal of that system.
 But until that time, most kids can still dream.

 Whenever I talk to some teenager with a dream… ANY kind of dream… I feel like grabbing them by the shoulders, shaking them and saying…

 “Please… PLEASE!
 For the love of God… PLEASE just do it!
 It’s a great dream!
 Get started NOW!
 Just put the blinders on and go for it!
 The worst that can happen is you lose a little time.
 At least you TRIED!”